turri21/EDSAC_Senhor/README.md

 Dev notes:

-Memory not loading tape data fix: Clock swap in sys.tcl [Not needed with newest framework]
+Memory not loading tape data fix: Core must have the latest sys update and the latest MiSTer binary installed (alternatively try to swap clocks in sys.tcl).

 Sound distortion fix: